AlexsLemonade/OpenScPCA-analysis/docs/software-platforms/general-tools/using-the-terminal.md

 Lightsail for Research (LSfR) instances run on the Ubuntu operating system, which is a type of Linux.

-Take these steps to launch the terminal in LSfR:
+Take these steps to launch a terminal in LSfR:

 1. Click the `Activities` button in the top-left corner.